 - INFO 240 Information Technology Tools & Applications (Web Site Design)

-Sections on Web 2.0 , XML, Big Data Analytics and Management [See current topics.
+Select from: Web 2.0 and Social Media, XML, Big Data Analytics and Management [See current topics.
 Select class number then topics]

 - INFO 254 Information Literacy and Learning and/or INFO 250 Design and Implementation of Instructional Strategies for Information Professionals